I require support with:

 How can I update my personal information?

-You can update your contact details when you log in eTG complete.
+You can update your contact details when you log in Therapeutic Guidelines.
 Select your account name from the ‘My account’ drop-down list.
 You can then click on ‘Edit details’ in the ‘My details’ tab.

 How can I change the email address associated with my account?

 If your email address has changed, we request that you complete the contact us via the Therapeutic Guidelines website (including both old email and new email) and our customer service team will update your details.
 Note: you cannot update your email address in your Account area; it must be updated by our customer service team.

 - How do I assign or remove users from my multi-user subscription?

 - How do I add or remove licences from my multi-user subscription?

 - How can I renew my multi-user subscription when I have more than 25 licences?

 How do I assign or remove users from my multi-user subscription?

 You can add or remove users at any time by signing into the administrators account and navigating to the “Manage users” tab.